• Skip to main content

 3. Cook salmon

-Heat a cast iron skillet or other large skillet over medium-high heat.
-Add neutral oil to the hot pan, then place salmon bites in skillet in a single layer.
-Cook salmon for 3-4 minutes undisturbed, until the salmon is golden brown and a little crisp.
+Heat a cast iron or other large skillet over medium-high heat.
+Add neutral oil, then add the salmon in a single layer.
+Cook undisturbed for 4 minutes, until golden brown and a little crisp on the bottom.

 salmon bites cooking in a black skillet

-Using a fish spatula, turn the fish over in the pan.
-After flipping, immediately add the hibachi sauce into the skillet and cook for another 4 minutes, allowing the salmon to reach your preferred temperature and the sauce to thicken.
-Add butter to the pan and remove from heat, letting the butter melt into the sauce.
+Flip the salmon, then immediately add the hibachi sauce to the pan.
+Cook for another 2-4 minutes, until the salmon reaches your preferred doneness and the sauce thickens.
+Take the pan off heat, add the butter, and let it melt into the sauce.
 Taste and adjust seasoning.

 fish cooked in a skillet with butter melting into the sauce